Fox Valley Ice Arena

 Fox Valley Ice Arena is a public skating facility offering basic to advanced skating lessons for both figure skating and hockey.
-In addition, it is home to the Chicago Steel of the United States Hockey League.
+In addition, it is home to the Chicago Steel of the United States Hockey League and will be their home until the team relocates to Fifth Third Arena on the Near West Side, Chicago, the practice facility for the Chicago Blackhawks, in 2026.
 It contains two rinks: one measures 200' x 85' (the size of a National Hockey League rink) and the other 200' x 100' (an international-size rink).
-The arena is also an official rink partner of the Chicago Blackhawks.
-Fox Valley Ice Arena has a full service fitness facility on the premise, and an award-winning restaurant, Chelios Pub and Grill.
+The arena is also an official rink partner of the Blackhawks.
+Fox Valley Ice Arena has a full service fitness facility on the premise, concessions, indoor virtual golf, and a restaurant, Rookie's Bar & Grill.

 Hockey tenants

 The Chicago Steel moved to the Fox Valley Ice Arena in 2015, having previously played at the Edge Ice Arena in Bensenville, Illinois since their inception in 2000.
-They added several new features to the rink, including a new scoreboard in the main NHL rink, new will call area, and renovated the back of the rink with office facilities, etc. Prior to the renovation of the rink, it was used for home games of the Chicago Bluesmen of Roller Hockey International and the Chicago Hitmen of the North American Hockey League and North American 3 Hockey League.
+They added several new features to the rink, including a new scoreboard in the main NHL rink, new will call area, and renovated the back of the rink with office facilities, etc. Prior to the renovation of the rink, it was used for home games of the Chicago Freeze, Chicago Bluesmen of Roller Hockey International and the Chicago Hitmen of the North American Hockey League and North American 3 Hockey League.